Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 ## Theoretical Background

-*Note (Vincent): I think a general introduction about how internet traffic works would help, because this will provide a conceptual framework for the reader without expert knowledge in this area.
+*(Comment by Vincent): I think a general introduction about how internet traffic works would help, because this will provide a conceptual framework for the reader without expert knowledge in this area.
 For example, does our audience know what a proxy server is, what we mean by network interactions, what do we mean by illegal (national law? facebook rules? both?)*

 ### Internet Traffic and Security